rafapolo/celohuobihack/veraefiko/README.md

 Back them, a paper carrying the same value as gold could be equally hard to explain and believe as some of us today describing algorithms running on computers around the globe, acting as distributed treasures potentially operated by many keys - text files carrying secrets that can unlock - on our case - increasing wealth of carbon-markets tokens, economically designed on principles of ecological Karma.
 Beyond gold; virtual units with values sealed by divine Mathematicians's laws, crypt'okens tradable for real properties in sacred places.
 For most of us is hard to fully comprehend how it is possible, when it doesn't sound pure magic.
 If some trees wood's fiber could become valuable paper-money, distributed programmed algorithms now can store intangible natural values in itself.

 Information Technologies, as language tools, allow us to shape not just the future, but doing so by changing the past's narratives and visions still reverberating on us now.
 We carry encoded values within the always-evolving institutionalized languages, as so, we believe that prosperity can collectively increase our conditions to make poverty and deforestation as obsolete as smallpox!
-Remembered in history as solved problems with more education and science.
+Remembered in history as solved problems with increasing science.
 Willing so is the first step into all centuries-ahead conquers, and working on the reinvention of money's narrative and redistribution is a challenging inspiration for better times, unlocking new collective actions to reinvent and perform new modes of distributed care.

 #### Tech & Architecture